 -

-On the Helm page, check if a component with the Release Name ack-extend-network-controller exists.
-If it does, click Delete in the Actions column for that component to uninstall it.
+On the Helm page, find the Release Name ack-extend-network-controller.
+If it exists, click Delete in the Actions column to uninstall it.

 -